ITensor/website/docs/tutorials/quickstart/main.md

     #include "itensor/all.h"

 pulls in _all_ of the ITensor library.
-You can also include just the parts of ITensor you want to use to help your code compile a bit faster; for more information on which headers define each library feature see the [[detailed documentation|classes]].
+You could instead just include the parts of ITensor you want; for more information on which headers define each feature see the [[detailed documentation|classes]].

 The next line of the program

     using namespace itensor;

 says to pull in every function and object type defined in the `itensor` namespace.
-Otherwise we have to type things like `itensor::Index` instead of just `Index`.
+Otherwise you would have to type things like `itensor::Index` instead of just `Index`.

 Now we reach the actual code our program will run.
-C++ requires that all programs have a function named `main`
+C++ requires that all programs have a function named `main` which is the first function to run when your program is executed

     int main()
     {